radical-cybertools/radical.pilot/docs/source/schedulers.rst

 application workload if that load balancing is beneficial or not.

-Backfilling is most beneficial for large numbers of pilots and for relatively long running tasks (where the CU runtime is significantly longer than the communication round trip time between task manager and pilot agent).
+Backfilling is most beneficial for large numbers of pilots and for relatively long running tasks (where the Task runtime is significantly longer than the communication round trip time between task manager and pilot agent).

 In general we recommend to *not* use backfilling for: